Asser Fagerström

 Asser Fagerström (27 July 1912 - 6 October 1990) was a Finnish pianist, composer and actor.

+Biography

 Fagerström was born in Helsinki.
 He studied music and appeared in a number of jazz bands in Finland before taking up acting and first appeared in film in 1935.
 He made a number of appearances in Finnish film between then and the 1980s always appearing as a pianist or organist in films such as the Rauni Mollberg historical film Aika hyvä ihmiseksi in 1977 to which he also composed the soundtrack.

 In the 1950s he released a number of albums.

 He died in Helsinki in 1990.